 Motorola D-1118 and later the

-Although Motorola sold these systems as being secure against evesdropping,
+Although Motorola advertised these systems as 'secure against evesdropping',

-they were easily broken by international hackers in the late 1980s.
+they were easily broken by the international hackers scene of the 1980s .

 As the Police in some major Dutch cities made use of the MDT-9100,

 and the new nation-wide C-2000 network was still several years away,